-Vehicular Homicide Defense Lawyers: Brockton, Canton, Taunton, Quincy, Braintree, Weymouth MA
+Vehicular Homicide Defense Lawyers: Brockton, Fall River, Taunton, Quincy, Braintree, Weymouth MA

 A charge of vehicular homicide can be very difficult to prove to a judge or jury, and is also somewhat controversial.
 Massachusetts law distinguishes between two types of vehicular homicide:

-- Motor vehicle homicide, which requires that the suspect operated his vehicle recklessly or negligently; and
+- Motor vehicle homicide, which requires that the suspect operated his vehicle recklessly or negligently; or

 - Motor vehicle homicide under the influence, which requires both reckless or negligent driving and proof that the suspect was driving under the influence of alcohol or drugs.